Understanding and Resolving WordPress Multisite Issues

 • Centralized Management: Manage updates, themes, and plugins from a single dashboard, saving time and effort across all connected sites.

-• Consistent Branding: Ideal for businesses that want a uniform look and feel across all the sites in their network.
+• Consistent Branding: Ideal for businesses that want a uniform look and feel across all their network sites.

 • Scalable Solution: Easily create new sites without a fresh install each time.